-Despite their popularity in America, apples can be found in European archaeological records dating back to before the Greeks.
-Indeed, scientists recently traced the apple back even farther along the Silk Road to an early species in Kazakhstan, which cross-pollinated with the European crabapple.
+Despite their popularity in America, apples can be found in European archaeological records dating back to before the Greeks; indeed, scientists recently traced the apple back even farther along the Silk Road to an early species in Kazakhstan, which cross-pollinated with the European crabapple.

 Today, apples are an integral part of daily life and consumed fresh or processed in myriad forms—from drying, baking, and pickling to freezing and juicing.
 Apples can vary in color from yellows to greens to reds based on cultivar, of which there are more than 7,500 globally.
 Green and yellow varieties tend to be more tart in flavor, while red varieties are often sweeter.Types & Varieties

-Although all types of apples are for fresh consumption, some varieties are better suited to making pies and sauces or drying.
-Among the more familiar varieties are Ambrosia, Braeburn, Cortland, Crispin, Empire, Fuji, Gala, Golden Delicious, Granny Smith, Honeycrisp, Jazz, Jonagold, McIntosh, Pink Lady, Red Delicious, Snap Dragon, Winesap, and Zestar.
+Although all types of apples are for fresh consumption, some varieties are better suited to pies and sauces or drying.
+Among the more familiar varieties are Ambrosia, Braeburn, Cameo, Cortland, Crispin, Empire, Fuji, Gala, Golden Delicious, Granny Smith, Honeycrisp, Jazz, Jonagold, McIntosh, Pink Lady, Red Delicious, Snap Dragon, SweeTango, and Zestar.
 About 100 varieties of apples are grown commercially in 36 states with Washington, New York, and Michigan dominating U.S. production.

 Fire blight is a bacterial disease spread by insects, wind, and rain.
 Entire trees are at risk once infected.
-Apple scab is typical in humid, cool weather during the spring and is common in the eastern United States, with the appearance of brown or green mold-like spots on leaves and fruit.
-Powdery mildew coats shoots and leaves with a white powder, stunting growth and causing leaves to curl.
-Phytophthora crown and root rot are possible in wet conditions and often lead to brown leaves and wilting.
+Apple scab is typical in humid, cool weather during the spring and common in the eastern United States, with the appearance of brown or green mold-like spots on leaves and fruit.
+Powdery mildew coats shoots and leaves, stunting growth and causing leaves to curl.
+Phytophthora crown and root rot are possible in wet conditions and often lead to browning and wilting.
 This water fungus is best prevented by ensuring good drainage in all parts of the orchard.
 Other diseases include bacterial spot, black rot, bitter rot, cedar apple rust, collar rot, and sooty blotch.

 Apples can fall into a number of different U.S. grade categories, ranging from U.S. Extra Fancy, U.S. Fancy, U.S. No. 1, and U.S. Utility, to combination grades.
-The highest quality grade, Extra Fancy, will be of one variety, mature, clean, fairly well-formed, free from decay, browning, internal breakdown, scald, scab, freezing injury, visible water core, or broken skin.
+The highest quality grade, Extra Fancy, will be of one variety, mature, clean, fairly well-formed, and free from decay, browning, internal breakdown, scald, scab, freezing injury, visible water core, or broken skin.